Manin's conjecture for $\mathcal{M}$-points: The Picard group of a pair and its geometry

 \subsection{Divisors on pairs}

-Before we can define divisors on pairs, we first need to define the generators of the pair, which we define similarly as for monoids. \begin{definition} For a pair $(X,M)$ we define its \textit{set of generators} to be the set $\Gamma_{M,\cC}$ of all $(\bfm,c)\in \fM_{\cC,\fin}$ such that the only subset $J\subset \fM_{\cC}\setminus\{(\mathbf{0},X)\}$ such that is $J=\{(\bfm,c)\}$.
-The subscript $\fin$ here indicates that we are only considering $(\bfm,c)$ such that the coefficients of $\bfm$ are finite.
+Before we can define divisors on pairs, we first need to define the generators of the pair, which we define similarly as for monoids. \begin{definition} For a pair $(X,M)$ we define its \textit{set of generators} to be the set $\Gamma_{M,\cC}$ of all $(\bfm,c)\in \fM_{\cC}\cap \mathbb{N}^n_{\cC}$ such that the only subset $J\subset \fM_{\cC}\setminus\{(\mathbf{0},X)\}$ such that is $J=\{(\bfm,c)\}$.
 If $(X,M)$ is a divisorial pair defined by a set of multiplicities $\fM\subset \lineN^n$, then we set \end{definition} If $(X,M)$ is a divisorial pair then the above definition implies that we have \begin{example} If $\fM_{\cC,\fin}=\{(\mathbf{0},X)\}$, then $\Gamma_{M,\cC}$ is the empty set. \end{example} \begin{definition} A pair $(X,M)$ over a field $K$ is called \emph{smooth} if \begin{enumerate} \item the set of generators $\Gamma_{M,\cC}$ is finite. \item $X$ is a smooth variety over $K$, \item every divisor $D_i$ is connected, nonempty and smooth over $K$ while $\sum_{i=1}^n D_i$ is a strict normal crossings divisor as defined in \cite[Tag 0BI9]{Stacks}, \end{enumerate} \end{definition} The use of the term ``smooth'' is motivated by the fact that strict normal crossings pairs as considered in logarithmic geometry are log smooth, see e.g. \cite[Chapter IV, Example 3.1.14]{Ogu18}.
 Furthermore, \cite[Proposition 8.3]{Moe24} shows that a root stack $(X, \sqrt[\bfm]{D})$ is smooth if its corresponding pair $(X,M)$ is smooth.